 What Happens Next?

 There are numerous resources that can provide assistance to students.
-In addition to the Counseling Center, these include a physician, Health Services, Center for Academic Enhancement, Academic Advising, Campus Ministry, Careers Center, Disability Office, Residence Life, and parents.
+In addition to the Counseling Center, these include a physician, Health Services, Center for Academic Enhancement, Academic Advising, Campus Ministry, Careers Center, disAbility Services, Residence Life, and parents.
 When you refer students, it is important that you encourage them to contact these resources on their own.
 Although you may desire to call or arrange an appointment for the student, except in a serious emergency, it is important for the student to arrange these appointments for themselves.